spmeesseman/code-package/README.md

 > Bundles Visual Studio Code with several 3rd party libraries and development tools.

+## Installing Visual Studio Code Updates

+This package downloads and installs VSCode using the zip archive.
+To update Visual Studio Code, simply extract the new version's zip archive over top of the base Code Package installation.
+Do not use the VSCode installer.

 ## Redistributed Software (included)

 The following software is redistributed locally by code-package: